Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 1998

-A now-retracted, fraudulent study falsely linked MMR vaccine to autism.
-The study's lead author lost his medical licence.
-Vaccine hesitancy movements began to gain traction online.
+A fraudulent study falsely links MMR vaccine to autism.
+Study later retracted; lead author lost his medical licence.
+Modern anti-vax movement born.

 2000